AntoJo-Segura/autonomous-systems-21-22/lab2/readme.md

     git clone https://github.com/AOccLib/autonomous-systems-21-22
     cd autonomous-systems-21-22/lab2

+You can fork and clone from your onw repository if you want to track your changes and don't modify original repository.

 You will see some Python code to get you started.
 It basically will handle command-line arguments for you, parse Sudoku boards into a more meaningful matrix-like representation, write files in the